frontenddogma/web-development-glossary/manuscript/h.md

 : → HTTP method

 HTTP/2
 : A major revision of the HTTP network protocol.
 A major goal of HTTP/2 was to decrease latency so as to improve page load speed in web browsers.
 It derived from the earlier experimental SPDY protocol, originally developed by Google.
-HTTP/2 was developed by the HTTP Working Group (also called httpbis, where “bis” means “second”) of the Internet Engineering Task Force.
+HTTP/2 was developed by the HTTP Working Group (also called “httpbis,” where “bis” means “second”) of the Internet Engineering Task Force.
 HTTP/2 is the first new version of HTTP since HTTP 1.1, which was standardized in 1997 by RFC 2068.
 The HTTP/2 specification was published as in 2015 as RFC 7540. [†](#w-http2)

 HTTP/3
 : The upcoming third major version of the Hypertext Transfer Protocol, succeeding HTTP/2.
 HTTP/3 is based on a prior RFC draft, _Hypertext Transfer Protocol (HTTP) over QUIC_. [†](#w-http3)